RustFestEU/barcelona.rustfest.eu/location.md

 ### By Plane

-You can reach Barcelona by plane and arrive at [Barcelona El Prat Josep Tarradellas Airport](https://www.aeropuertobarcelona-elprat.com/ingl/index.html), located just 12 km southwest of Barcelona
+You can reach Barcelona by plane and arrive at [Barcelona El Prat Josep Tarradellas Airport](https://www.aeropuertobarcelona-elprat.com/ingl/index.html), located just 12 km southwest of Barcelona.
 You can reach the city by train or Metro quickly.

 ### By Train